tasxatzial/janedoe-website/README.md

 * Responsive website (CSS grid, CSS flexbox).
 * aria-* atrributes for assistive technology.
 * Hamburger menu for mobile.
 * Open and close navigation created with CSS.
-Animated switch between them using CSS.
+Change from one to the other using transitions.
 * Mobile first design.

 ## Run locally